 What will my MFA qualify me to do after I complete it?

 The MFA is the terminal degree for creative writers, essential if one is interested in teaching at the college level.
 Solstice also offers additional training for those students who want to teach through its Applied Track in Pedagogy.
 The MFA degree also fulfills the requirement for many public school teachers to earn a master’s degree, and can confer continuing education and salary increase benefits for K-12 teachers through their individual school districts.
-But most of our students want to enter our MFA Program because of the discipline such an experience offers and because they are eager to learn how to become the best writers they can be.

 Tell me more about the Applied Pedagogy Track.